Great Barrier Reef and Green Island tour packages.

 Snorkel straight off the beach in any direction.
 Not only can you snorkel in shallow waters off the beach, but you can also venture further out and find some deeper waters.

 Among the coral, wherever you snorkel, don’t forget to keep an eye out for Green Sea Turtles.
-They love to eat the seagrass, which can be found growing in the waters around the island.
+They love to eat the seagrass growing in the waters around the island.

-If you are a non-swimmer or wanting to take a break from swimming, why not join one of the Glass Bottom Boat Tours.
+If you are a non-swimmer or want to take a break from swimming, why not join one of the Glass Bottom Boat Tours.

 This guided tour will take you further offshore to see the Coral and Marinelife found in areas out of reach of snorkelling.